A Flexible Health Informatics Master’s Gives Tools to Improve Patient Care

 The MS in Health Informatics curriculum was designed by Scranton faculty, who are active leaders and experts in this burgeoning field.
 The general track includes 11 courses comprising 33 credit hours.
 What’s more, you can specialize in Data Analytics to delve into business analytics, data visualization, and other in-demand competencies.
 Prepare to join the next generation of ethical, responsible health informatics leaders with an education rooted in Jesuit values of ethics and integrity.
-Coursework includes:
+Coursework in this online program includes:

 - Information Technology for Health Informatics

-- Community Health for Health Informatics
+- Population Health for Health Informatics

 - Business Management and Communication for Health Informatics